Avocado: Colombia

-Cultivation in Peru
+Peru

-'Hass' avocado production in Peru encompasses thousands of hectares in central and western Peru.
-Peru has now become the largest supplier of avocados imported to the European Union and the second largest supplier to Asia and the United States.
-The country's location near the equator and along the Pacific Ocean creates consistently mild temperatures all year.
+Hass avocado production encompasses thousands of hectares in central and western Peru.
+In 2019, Peru was the largest supplier of avocados imported to the European Union and the second largest supplier to Asia and the United States.
+Due to the environmental conditions of climate change, particularly along the hotter coastal growing regions, Peruvian avocados were smaller and had to be harvested earlier during 2026 compared to previous years.